-Figure 6: Anteroposterior radiograph of total ankle arthroplasty, using a three-component, mobile bearing design.
+Figure 6: Anteroposterior radiograph of total ankle arthroplasty, using a threecomponent, mobile bearing design.

 Arthroscopic debridement is a procedure of limited value in arthritic joints of the lower extremities.
-It may have a role in moderate ankle osteoarthrosis, or in patients with well defined anterior tenderness and soft-tissue or bony impingement, or those with loose bodies causing discomfort.
-However, careful patients' counseling is required to inform them about the risk their pain becoming even worse after arthroscopy and debridement of their arthritic ankle joint.
+It may have a role in moderate ankle osteoarthrosis, or in patients with well defined anterior tenderness and soft tissue or bony impingement, or those with loose bodies causing discomfort.
+Careful patients' counseling is required to inform them about the risk the pain becoming worse, and the joint more unstable after arthroscopy and debridement of their arthritic ankle.
 It may be used as an adjunct to other procedures (eg. realignment osteotomies).

-Realignment osteotomies (supramalleolar, intra-articular, fibular, calcaneal, or a combination of those) are indicated in the presence of gross deformity, or intra-articular malalignment associated with partial cartilage loss of the tibiotalar joint (Figure 4).
-Often these procedures need to be accompanied by ligament repairs or reconstructions.
-They can also be combined with total ankle replacement simultaneously, or at a later stage.
-Extensive surgical experience and deep knowledge of the principles of deformity correction is required.
+Realignment osteotomies (supramalleolar, intra-articular, fibular, calcaneal, or a combination of those) are indicated in the presence of deformity, or intra-articular malalignment associated with partial cartilage loss of the tibiotalar joint (Figure 4).
+These procedures need to be accompanied by ligament repairs or reconstructions, and/or total ankle replacement simultaneously, or at a later stage.
+Extensive surgical experience and deep knowledge of the principles of foot and ankle deformity correction is required.
 Careful preoperative planning and appropriate patients' selection and counseling, are essential.
-Supramalleolar osteotomies are indicated mostly in younger patients with asymmetric arthritis, offering clinical improvement, while complications are not common.
+Supramalleolar osteotomies are indicated in younger patients with asymmetric arthritis, offering clinical improvement, while complications are not common.
 The rate of conversion to ankle arthrodesis or arthroplasty is approx. 12% at 5 years.